-It’s always nice to get back to your own home and your own bed when you’ve been away, but imagine if you didn’t have a becarpeted floor, a radiatored room and a reliable roof?
-Read on to learn how good you’ve got it…
+It’s always nice to get back to your own home and your own bed when you’ve been away, but imagine if you didn’t have a carpeted floor, central heating and a reliable roof?

 Icelandic turf houses